La Luz Trail Information

 At the crest you can also have a meal, snack or drink at the High Finance restaurant.

 How to get there:

-Take Tramway to the Juan Tabo turnoff.
-Turn right and follow signs to the parking area.
-There is a parking fee of $3 per car. (bring cash)
+Take Tramway to the Forest Service Road 333 and follow signs to the parking area all the way up to the end of Pinon Place.
+There is a parking fee of $3 per car. (bring cash).

 About The La Luz Trail